Pacas Coffee: A Fruity Central American Single Origin

 You might have heard of the famous Pacamara and Catuai coffee beans.
 But what about the genetic parents who made those delicious Arabica cultivars possible?

-The Pacas is an Arabica coffee variety that needs a little more love.
+Pacas coffee is an Arabica coffee variety that needs a little more love.
 Keep reading to learn more about what it is and how to make the best of this coffee bean.

 What Is Pacas Coffee?

 Pacas coffee is a variety of Coffea arabica that is native to Central America.
 First discovered in 1949 on a coffee farm in Santa Ana, El Salvador, Pacas is a natural mutation of Bourbon coffee (1).
 Farmers have been breeding Pacas with other varieties of coffee to create cultivars like Pacamara.
 Cultivars are bred for specific genetic traits, like their size or resistance to coffee leaf rust.